hummingbot/hummingbot/documentation/docs/guides/strategy.md

     self.strategy = NewStrategy(market_info)
 ```
-In the above code, the ***connector*** variable stores the exchange name whereas the ***market*** variable stores the name of the pairs of the coins.
-These variables fetch the required value from the config map file, we defined in the previous step.
+In the above code, the ***connector*** variable stores the exchange name, whereas the ***market*** variable stores the name of the pairs of coins.
+These variables fetch the required value from the config map file, which we defined in the previous step.

 >If you wish to hardcode the strategy so that it only runs on a certain exchange, you can set the market variable as market = ‘market_name’